JetBrains/Qodana/topics/configuration-reference.md

   name: qodana.recommended

 # Exclude specific paths from the analysis
-exclude:
+  inspections:
-  - name: All
+    - group: ALL
-    paths:
+      ignore:
-      - tests/
+        - "tests/"
-      - bin/
+        - "bin/"
-      - obj/
+        - "obj/"
     # Include an inspection not contained in the qodana.recommended profile
-include:
-  - name: SomeSpecificInspectionId
+    - inspection: SomeSpecificInspectionId
-    paths:
-      - src/
+      enabled: true

 # Restore .NET dependencies
 bootstrap: |+